 When Lt.
-Kara Hultgreen died while trying to land on the USS Abraham Lincoln, the event touched off a national debate about women in combat roles and the military pushing women who weren’t ready into active service.
-Except Hultgreen was more than qualified to be a naval aviator – she was just a victim of a well-known deficiency in the F-14’s Pratt & Whitney engine.
+Kara Hultgreen died while trying to land on the USS Abraham Lincoln, the event touched off a national debate about women in combat roles and the military pushing women who weren't ready into active service.
+Except Hultgreen was more than qualified to be the first female naval aviator – she was just a victim of a well-known deficiency in the F-14's Pratt & Whitney engine.

 "Top Gun" doesn't mention engine deficiencies.

 Hultgreen's mom thought she would be the perfect debutante.
 Instead, her little Kara set out to be a Naval Aviator, flying the F-14 Tomcat.
 The goal didn't stop at the F-14; Kara Hultgreen wanted to be an astronaut one day.
 But she didn't start with the Tomcat, she started her career flying the less-pretty EA-6A.
 She made it to the Tomcat 18 months later.

 "Yes, it's a macho job in a number of ways," she told Woman Pilot magazine before she died.
 "But that's not why I wanted to do it.
 I did this to become a fighter pilot.
 It makes me feel no less feminine and it should not make men feel less masculine.
 The F-14 is a humbling jet and I've been humbled."

 What she meant by being humbled is that Hultgreen narrowly failed her first attempt at F-14 carrier qualification.
 But she passed easily her second time around, ranking third in her class overall.
 Tragically, it was a similar event that would result in her death.